fioprotocol/fio-devhub/pages/guide-certification.md

 **FIO Address**

--  User can register a new FIO Address
+-  User can register a new FIO Address with FIO
+-  User can register a FIO address using other crypto
 -  User can register additional FIO Addresses
 -  User can renew their existing FIO Addresses